 Investing in our securities involves a high degree of risk.
 You should consider and read carefully all of the factors, including potential uncertainties described below, as well as the Risk Factors included in our 20-F filing for the fiscal year ending June 30, 2023 as filed with the Securities and Exchange Commission on September 29, 2023, including our condensed consolidated financial statements and related notes included elsewhere in this Half-Year Report.
-If any of the risks and uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following uncertainties actually occur, it could harm our business, prospects, results of operations and financial condition.
-In such event, the trading price of the ordinary shares and the ADSs could decline, and you might lose all or part of your investment.
-You should not interpret our disclosure of any of the risks and uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following uncertainties described under Risk Factors and the ADSs could decline, and you might lose all or part of your investment.
-You should not interpret our disclosure of any of the risks and uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following uncertainties to imply that such risks have not already materialized.
+If any of the risks and uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following uncertainties actually occur, It could harm our business, prospects, results of operations and financial condition.
+In such event, the trading price of the ordinary shares and the ADSs could decline, and your might lose all or part of your investment.
+You should not interpret our disclosure of any of the risks and uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following the risks and uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the rollowing uncertainties described under Risk Factors included uncertainties described under Risk Factors included in our 20-F for the fiscal year ended June 30, 2023 or the following uncertainties to imply that such risks have not already materialized.